CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/config.md

 - - -
 ## netq config add agent services

-Configures the NetQ Agent to stop monitoring CPU and memory utilization for neighmgrd, ptmd, ptp4l, docker, snmpd, rsyslog, sshd, and dhcp_relay.
-The NetQ Agent will monitor the services you specify with this command in addition to the services that are monitored by default.
+Configures the NetQ Agent to {{<link title="Switches/#view-cpu-and-memory-utilization-for-processes-and-services" text="monitor CPU and memory usage">}} for services specified in the command.
+The service you configure the agent to monitor using this command will be added to the list of services displayed in the UI.

+This command is only supported on Spectrum switches.

 ### Syntax